EcmaTC53/spec/docs/Technical Reports/provenance.md

 <a id="abbreviations"></a>
 ## Abbreviations
 TC53        Ecma International Technical Committee 53

-<a id="status"></a>
-## Status

-Development of the Class Specifications for Embedded Hardware Components repository is an on-going and open-ended process.
-Each class definition describes the ECMAScript module for a specific hardware component or embedded host.
-Because countless such hardware components and hosts exist and new hardware components and hosts are continuously being developed, there will never be a full and complete set of class definitions in the repository.

-As of February 2021, the repository consists of example class definitions created by members of TC53.
-As additional definitions are contributed by TC53 members, hardware component manufacturers, and the community, the repository will be continuously updated at [https://github.com/EcmaTC53/spec/tree/master/docs/](https://github.com/EcmaTC53/spec/tree/master/docs/), which references the git `master` branch of the repository.

-<a id="contributions"></a>
-## Contributions

-The Class Specifications for Embedded Hardware Components repository is initially composed of contributions from TC53 members.
-It is anticipated that additional contributions will come primarily from hardware component manufacturers and members of the community.

 ## Best Practices for Scripts on Connected Sensing Devices<a name="bpscsd"></a>